juliancesaro/WebGL-Island/README.md

-Download 'test.json' and run load that file on the first page.
+Download 'test.json' and load that file on the first page.